-A single capital project is planned for fiscal 2021 whereby the College intends to consolidate its New Britain and Newington, Connecticut campuses into a newly renovated office building in downtown New Britain.
-Architectural plans are currently underway with construction commencing during the summer of 2021 with a slated occupancy date of April 2022.
+Planned for 2022 and with consideration to global supply chain constraints, the College still intends to consolidate its New Britain and Newington, Connecticut campuses into a newly renovated office building in downtown New Britain.
 This renovated facility will provide a more welcome environment for enrollment, academic and financial advising while reducing annual operating overhead costs.